Phase 5: Investing

 5. Explore the site, especially the tabs 'Portfolio,' 'Trading,' and 'Help,' where you can learn all about the simulator.

-6. Buy something in your stock simulator.
+6. You're done! - Buy something in your stock simulator.

 Alright, let's give this stock market thing a whirl!